longsyntax/RecommendationEngines/README.md

 Code is in Python with the scipy and pandas libraries.

-## Technique Used
+### Technique Used

-Cosine Similarities to fill a similarity matrix using Scipy
+Cosine Similarities to fill a similarity matrix using SciPy.

-Sort columns to create neighbours
+# MovieRecommenationEngine
+Simple user based collaborative filtering using data from a popular movie review website

+Code is in Python with the graphlab and pandas libraries.

+### Technique Used

+Cosine similarity with built in recommendation functions of graphlab.